5cript/interval-tree/README.md

 Returns a past the end const_iterator in reverse.

 **Returns**: past the end const_iterator.

+### void erase_range(interval_type const& ival)
+Removes all intervals overlapping ival from the tree

+### void erase_range(interval_type const& ival, bool retainSlices)
+Removes all intervals overlapping ival from the tree, but retains the overlap beyond the erase interval.

 ## Members of Interval
 ___You can implement your own interval if you provide the same functions, except (slice, operator-, size, operator!=).___